polyfy/polylith/doc/commands.md

   Parameters that start with a : can be selected by just typing their name, e.g. 'l' will select ':loc'.
 To distinguish between 'project:PROJECT' and ':project' we need to type ':p' to select ':project'.

+  If :all is passed in, show all options, including rarely used ones and those that are only useful for maintainers of the poly tool itself.

   From the shell we also have access to these commands:
     switch-ws ARG  Switches to selected workspace.